isblab/Integrative_docking_benchmark/README.md

 # EASAL

-To compare EASAL sampling and MCMC sampling in IMP using crosslinks to get the near-native structure in the ensemble.
+To compare methods for integrative docking of complexes based on crosslinking.
+We compare EASAL and IMP.